BhavyeMathur/goopylib-v1/README.md

 #### 1.0.26-beta 9th July 2020

+* Added a few functions to the Entry widget through which the user can only allow certain characters to be entered

 #### 1.0.25-beta 8th July 2020

 * Added a imports file for the objects & math sub-packages